I:02:01 General Personnel Policy

 A demotion is defined as a decrease in position or rank brought about by means of assuming the duties of a vacant position of lower classification, the realignment of duties presently performed which warrant a reclassification of present position to one at a lower level, or the assignment of a position at a lower classification subsequent to the disciplinary procedure or disqualification from present duties as a result of mental or physical incapacity to perform the required work.

-A reclassification occurs when an employee's duties and responsibilities evolved to the extent that another classification is more appropriate.
+A reclassification occurs when an employee’s duties and responsibilities change and may include an appropriate salary adjustment.

 A lateral transfer is defined as the assumption of duties of another position at the same level.

-B. Promotion of Faculty - The promotion of faculty shall be subject to TBR Policy 5:02:02:20 Faculty Promotion at Universities and MTSU Policy II:01:05A Policies and Procedures for Tenure.
+B. Promotion of Faculty - The promotion of faculty shall be subject to TBR Policy 5:02:02:20 Faculty Promotions at Universities and MTSU Policy II:01:05A Policies and Procedures for Tenure.

 C. Promotion of Non-Faculty - Promotion of personnel other than faculty shall be subject to MTSU Policy IV:07:21 Promotions of Classified, Executive and Administrative Employees.